bradenasmith2/Launch_Mod2Week4_Assessment/README.md

     ```
     update-database
     ```
+    * we would NEED to run add-migration first, as this is the command that creates the file that will actually create the database and its tables. update-database would do nothing if we don't already have a migration created.

 4. For all three parts of this question, imagine that you have used Entity Framework to create a database table using the following class and context.
     * What will the table name be?
+        * 'bikes'
     * What will the column name(s) be?
+        * 'id' 'type' 'date' <= I would change this to be more specific, 'purchase_date'?
     * What is the name of the database you are connecting to?
+        * 'bikeApp' or 'bike_app', I would name it the same as my program so that at a glance I know exactly what program it is linked to.

     ```C#
     namespace BikeApp